psenger/Best-Practices-For-Rest-API/README.md

 ### Assurance

+Creating tests should be part of every developers daily activity.
+It provides assurance that the goal was accomplished and meets the needs of the specification.

 ## Standards and Consistency

 ## Self Discovery

+Self discovery implies that links within the model coupled with meta data will make discovery of other endpoints and additional supporting data easy and helpful.

+This activity will aid in promoting the adoption of the system

+When you have a href in the model, always include a **rel** value.
+This is one of the few meta data values that is widely adopted.
+I have found it better to actually include a directory of all the **rel** types in the system.
+This allows the developers to create decorators and easily create modules that can consume the values.

 ## Intuitive

-If you cant explain your api in 30 seconds, it will be difficult to explain in writing.
+If you can not explain your api in 30 seconds, it will be difficult to explain in writing.
 Use web standards only where they make sense.
 A developer should be able to use a browser and point it at the service to see the results.

 # Security and Permissions